liebke/zookeeper-clj/README.md

 ### Examples

-To run these examples, first start a local instance of ZooKeeper on port 2181, see <a href="#running-zookeeper>instructions below</a>.
+To run these examples, first start a local instance of ZooKeeper on port 2181, see <a href="#running-zookeeper">instructions below</a>.

 **connect function**